 Without a doubt, Isle of Palms will be the perfect viewing spot to experience nature’s grandest spectacle!
 Make your travel arrangements ahead of time and stay on the island for an unforgettable experience.

 The only safe way to look directly at the eclipsed sun is through special-purpose solar filters, such as “eclipse glasses.”
 Homemade filters or ordinary sunglasses, even very dark ones, are not safe for looking at the sun.
-The City will have "eclipse glasses" available at City Hall, the Recreation Department and at the Get Eclipsed on IOP! event on Front Beach the day of the total solar eclipse, August 21, 2017.
+How to tell if eclipse glasses are safe?
+They must meet the ISO 12312-2 (also written as ISO 12312-2:2015) international safety standard.